sleepymalc/sleepymalc/README.md

 Another thing to mention is that I'm a <img src="https://render.githubusercontent.com/render/math?math=\LaTeX"> enthusiast!
 I use <img src="https://render.githubusercontent.com/render/math?math=\LaTeX"> a lot, and I have my own workflow working with it.
 Please see this [repo](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape) for detailed configuration!

+To learn more about me, you can find me on [linkedin](https://www.linkedin.com/in/pingbang-hu-78a190215/).

 ##

 <p align="center">